Clubs and Organizations in District 126

 Meets: All year

 Description: Open to all ZBTHS women who are currently enrolled in a curricular choir class.
 We focus on popular music and will perform in the spring semester choir concerts.
-See Mrs. Rickert in room 226 for more information.
+See Mrs. Rickert for more information.

 Meets: Spring Semester once a week

 Brotherhood of Extraordinary Young Men

 Description: Brotherhood of Extraordinary Young Men is a dynamic organization established specifically to assist our participants to excel academically, socially, culturally, professionally and in the community.
 Brotherhood of Extraordinary Young Men is primarily comprised of male students who strive for academic excellence and make a commitment to plan and implement programs that benefit their community at large.
 We encourage our participants to embrace leadership by being positive examples for each other

 Meets: Every Tuesday at 7:15AM.
 All meetings will be virtual

 Description: The four Zion-Benton choirs sing at concerts at school and in the community.
 Beginning Treble Choir, Concert Choir, Advanced Treble Choir, and Chamber Singers participate in several school concerts, area and college festivals and school events.
 See Mrs. Rickert or your counselor to put choir on your schedule.